hypochoco/hypochoco.github.io/README.txt

 Tasks:

-More about me
+fix cover page sizing

-Links
+fix resizing things in general

-Actual Artworks
+fix the about me page for desktop